 Caving in South Africa.

-Many of our caves in South Africa are formed as acidic groundwater or underwater river dissolve away the limestone and leave cavities that range from a few metres to many kilometres in length and depth.
-A limestone cave takes millions of years to form, making a visit to the Cango Caves in the Little Karoo, Sudwala Caves in Mpumalanga or any of South Africa’s incredible caves a fascinating adventure back to the time of the dinosaurs.
+Many of our caves in South Africa are formed as acidic groundwater or underwater river dissolve away the limestone and leave cavities that range from a few meters to many kilometers in length and depth.
+A limestone cave takes millions of years to form, making a visit to the Cango Caves in the Little Karoo, Sudwala Caves in Mpumalanga, or any of South Africa’s incredible caves a fascinating adventure back to the time of the dinosaurs.